-If the annual inspection reveals that the unit is not in decent, safe and sanitary condition as required by the HQS criteria, Baltimore County Office of Housing will immediately notify in writing within 7 business days to the owner and tenant of the deficiencies and require that the conditions be corrected within 30 days from the date of the notification letter.
+If the annual inspection reveals that the unit is not in decent, safe and sanitary condition as required by the HQS/NSPIRE criteria, Baltimore County Office of Housing will immediately notify in writing within 7 business days to the owner and tenant of the deficiencies and require that the conditions be corrected within 30 days from the date of the notification letter.

 If the owner does not take the required action to correct the deficiencies deemed as his/her responsibility within 30 days, Baltimore County Office of Housing will abate the housing assistance payments until such time as the owner corrects the deficiencies.
 The housing assistance payment abatement will be effective immediately following the expiration of the specified correction period (including any extension).
-Baltimore County Office of Housing will inspect abated units within 7 calendar days of the owner's notification that the work has been completed.
-This inspection will not take place if the HAP Contract has been terminated.
-The housing assistance payments will resume effective on the day the unit passes inspection, but Baltimore County Office of Housing will not make payments for the period the unit was not in compliance.
+Baltimore County Office of Housing will inspect or review applicable verification of the abated units upon owner's notification that the work has been completed.
+The housing assistance payments will resume effective on the day Baltimore County Office of Housing deems the unit has past inspection.
+Baltimore County Office of Housing will not make payments for the period the unit was not in compliance.

-Tenants who do not correct the deficiencies deemed as his/her responsibility in a timely manner will have their assistance terminated.
+Tenants who do not correct the deficiencies deemed as his/her responsibility in a timely manner is grounds for his/her assistance to be terminated.